Getting a Colorado Drivers Permit

 A teen can apply for a drivers permit as early as their 15th birthday, but they must present a certificate of completion of a Colorado drivers course or behind-the-wheel (BTW) training.
-These classes give teens their first taste of real, applicable education on safe driving practices.
+These online drivers ed Colorado classes give teens their first taste of real, applicable education on safe driving practices.

 Colorado teens who are at least 15 years and six months of age can receive their driver awareness permit if they have completed a four-hour driver awareness program.
-Driver awareness programs allow for a much more comprehensive understanding of the physical and emotional aspects of keeping control of a vehicle on the road today.
+Colorado drivers ed awareness programs allow for a much more comprehensive understanding of the physical and emotional aspects of keeping control of a vehicle on the road today.